Why Integrate Psychometric Tests Into Your HR Processes?

 Defining Psychometric Testing

 Used for professional selection and orientation, the psychometric test is used to measure an individual's logical, verbal and numerical skills, as well as personality, motivations and professional behaviour.

 In occupational psychology, the aptitude test sits alongside personality tests, intelligence tests and situational tests or projective tests.
-Among the different types of tests, we publish the personality inventory (SOSIE), intellectual aptitude tests (DATTM Next Generation, Watson GlaserTM-lll), the motivations and professional interests (Which Career For Me), all of which can be enhanced by an online tool that enables recruiters to make informed decisions about their pool of candidates for any given position (Role Assessment).
+Among the different types of tests, we publish the personality inventory (SOSIE), intellectual aptitude tests (DAT™ Next Generation, Watson-Glaser™ lll), and the motivations and professional interests (Which Career For Me).

 For career guidance: Career Counsellors in guidance centres and skills assessment centres commonly use psychometric tests to support their clients in their professional development.
 Doing a personality test, or evaluating an individuals motivations and professional interests, makes it possible to identify the main elements of an individual's profile and inform the types of roles that may appeal or be suitable for them.
 For example, tests can highlight their interests, values, predispositions for manual or intellectual trades, creative or analytical temperament, as well as their ability to work alone or in a team, etc.

 For certain competitive roles: A number of professions use psychometric tests as part of their pre-employment assessment process.
 The Watson Glaser-lll for example is most commonly used as a screening tool for recruitment in the legal sector, whilst the NHS employs the use of a number of psychometric assessments to sift and select candidates.
 Many sites offer free psychometric practice tests in order to help candidates prepare and train for the skills required.